elisawarner/Titanic/README.md

 * **Bar_Charts.py :** Creates bar charts for two columns where col2 is 2 categories (e.g. Any_category vs Survival)
 * **Bar_Charts_col2_3cats.py :** Creates bar charts for two columns where col2 is 3 categories (e.g. Any_category vs PClass)
 * **Check_Dist.py :** Creates a histogram for continuous variables and calculates Kolmogorov-Smirnov p-value for normality
+* **Check_Dist_Advanced.py :** Creates a histogram, and calculates KS-test for every distribution.
+Can give you a "best match" if data fits no known distribution
 * **Convert_Cols_to_Probs.py :** for probability-based analysis.
 Converts all vars into probability-based values
 * **Run_Logistic.py :** use to run logistic analysis and test logistic reg against test set
 * **sample_dist.txt :** use with Check_Dist.py